Bamlanivimab/etesevimab: Trials

 The data supporting the emergency use authorization (EUA) for bamlanivimab and etesevimab are based on a randomized, double-blind, placebo-controlled clinical trial in 1,035 non-hospitalized participants with mild to moderate COVID-19 symptoms who were at high risk for progressing to severe COVID-19.
 Of these participants, 518 received a single infusion of bamlanivimab 2,800 milligrams and etesevimab 2,800 milligrams together, and 517 received placebo.
 The primary endpoint was COVID-19 related hospitalizations or death by any cause during 29 days of follow-up.
 Hospitalization or death occurred in 36 (7%) participants who received placebo compared to 11 (2%) participants treated with bamlanivimab 2,800 milligrams and etesevimab 2,800 milligrams administered together, a 70% reduction.
 All ten deaths (2%) occurred in the placebo group.
 Thus, all-cause death was significantly lower in the bamlanivimab 2,800-milligram and etesevimab 2,800-milligram group than the placebo group.

 Economics

-On 26 February 2021, the United States government agreed to purchase 100,000 doses of the drug for $210 million, at $2,100 per dose.
+In February 2021, the United States government agreed to purchase 100,000 doses of the drug for $210 million, at $2,100 per dose.